 The Light Fixture

 I did carefully measure to make sure the door to the garage and the door to the dining room won’t hit it before I went ahead and ordered it.
 What I forgot to consider was that the new cabinet doors might interfere.
 And sure enough they did so we had to shift the light box over a bit.
 It actually worked out for the best because with the new cabinets and built-ins going to the ceiling it made the old location look really off centre anyway.
+I feel like there’s always few tweeks and re-designs along the way when your renovating your own home.
+Luckily this one was. pretty easy fix.

 Was It Worth It?